rwth-i6/returnn/docs/getting_started/data.rst

     - :class:`returnn.tf.layers.ConvLayer`:
       The order of the spatial axes matters.
       You define a kernel shape, and the first entry corresponds to the first spatial axis, etc.

+    - :class:`returnn.tf.layers.MergeDimsLayer`:
+      The order of the merged axes matters.
+      (Unless you specify the option ``keep_order``, in which cases the input order does not matter, and just the order of what is specified in the config matters.)

 * New dim tags are currently created in the ``__init__`` of a layer, but they should be created (uniquely) by ``get_out_data_from_opts``.